ninanrh/PUI2017_nn1221/HW8_nn1221/review.md

 ESTHETIC:

 Good esthetics.
 Colorscheme is evocative of winter.
+Easy to read and dechiper.

 HONESTY:
 Would like to know upper limit and lower limit of complaints.
 What is the scale for frequency?
 Plot seems honest.
 Maybe add an analytical conclusion to the caption.
 Any trends?
+Why are April and May included as winter by the city when there are so few heating complaints and in general that period is considered spring.
+Should it be recommended to remove them from the winter grouping?